Student Records & Privacy Act (FERPA)

 Release of Student Information

-The District does not release student record information without the written consent of the student, except as outlined on page 55 under Disclosure of Education Records.
+The District does not release student record information without the written consent of the student, except as outlined under Disclosure of Education Records.
 Although the District adheres to this policy, the law allows the College to release student directory information, except when students have specifically requested that directory information be kept confidential.
 Directory information may be released by exception upon determination of the Vice President or designee, that such release is appropriate and not likely to put students at risk.
 The District directory information shall include:

 - Name, address, phone number, internet address, dates of attendance, major field of study, awards, certificates and degrees received, previous institutions, current enrollment status, photographs, date, and place of birth.